-Turn the temperature selector ⇒ Fig. 92 (A) to the heating area.
+Turn the temperature selector (A) ⇒ Fig. 91 to the heating area.

-- Turn blower switch (B) to any of the head settings 2 -3. - Turn air distribution control to ... - Close outlets 3 - Open and turn outlets (4) towards side windows.
+- Turn blower switch (B) to any of the head settings 2 -3. - Turn air distribution control to ... - Close outlets 3 - Open and turn outlets 4 towards side windows.

-Once the windows are demisted and as a preventive measure, the control © can be set in position \$\mathbb{S}\$, thus obtaining greater comfort while preventing the windows from misting again.
+Once the windows are demisted and as a preventive measure, the control c can be set in position s, thus obtaining greater comfort while preventing the windows from misting again.